-So Hugh continued to utter loud shouts every ten seconds or so.
+So Hugh continued to utter loud shouts every dozen seconds or so.
 He could catch the calls of the advancing runner, and knew from their increasing loudness that he was gradually getting closer.

 Then, looking up, he saw a head projected over the brink above.
-He could easily understand how "Just" Smith's eyes must have almost started from their sockets when discovering the dreadful position of the pair below; and especially after he recognized Claude Jardin the last fellow in the wide world whom he would have expected to see in such a fix.
+He could easily understand how "Just" Smith's eyes must have almost started from their sockets when discovering the dreadful position of the pair below; and especially after he had recognized Claude Jardine, the last fellow in the wide world whom he would have expected to see in such a fix.